Reviewed and updated for accuracy on February 27, 2020 by Dr. Hanie Elfenbein, DVM, PhD

-Intervertebral disc disease (IVDD) is a condition where the cushioning discs between the vertebrae of the spinal column either bulge or burst (herniate) into the spinal cord space.
-These discs then press on the nerves running through the spinal cord causing pain, nerve damage, and even paralysis.
+Intervertebral disc disease (IVDD) in dogs is a condition where the cushioning discs between the vertebrae (bones) of the spinal column either bulge or burst into the spinal cord space.
+This is commonly called a herniated disc or slipped disc.

 Symptoms and Types of IVDD in Dogs

 Made up of a gelatinous substance surrounded by a thick outer layer, intervertebral discs are basically the shock absorbers of the spine.

 Symptoms of IVDD in dogs may include:

-- Unwillingness to jump
+Unwillingness to jump

-- Pain and weakness in rear legs (lameness)
+Pain and weakness in rear legs (lameness)

-- Crying out in pain
+Crying out in pain

-- Hunched back or neck with tense muscles
+Hunched back or neck with tense muscles

-- Reduced appetite and activity level
+Reduced appetite and activity level

 Causes of IVDD in Dogs

 This damages the disc, allowing it to break down easier.
-Any forceful impact such as jumping and landing can cause one or more disc(s) to burst and the inner material to press on the spinal cord.
+Any forceful impact such as jumping and landing, or even just stepping the wrong way, can cause one or more disc(s) to burst and the inner material to press on the spinal cord.

-When the nerves of the spinal cord are compressed, the nerve impulses are not able to transmit their signals to the final destination in the limbs, bladder, etc. If the damage is severe enough, paralysis and loss of bladder and bowel control can occur.
+When the nerves of a dog’s spinal cord are compressed, the nerve impulses are not able to transmit their signals to the limbs, bladder, etc. If the damage is severe enough, paralysis and loss of bladder and bowel control can occur.

 Diagnosing Back Problems in Dogs